Skip to contents

 2. Error messages - Like “Expecting a glycoproteomics experiment, but got a traitproteomics experiment”

-• glymotif::quantify_motifs() wants glycomics or glycoproteomics data
+• glymotif::quantify_motifs() requires glycomics or glycoproteomics data

 • glystats::gly_enrich_go() expects glycoproteomics or traitproteomics experiments